"Being a vampire is excellent, but I'm getting really down about this nocturnal lifestyle. It means I miss either

 - Louis of The Vampire Chronicles is constantly in a state of despair over his existence as a blood drinking, undying vampire.
 In theory, vampirism in supposed to be a metaphor for the human condition, but this often fails and he and the rest of the characters end up pulling this trope.

-- Harry Dresden, possibly both invoked and subverted.
-Being a wizard has not been fun times for him, seriously.
+- For Harry Dresden, Being a wizard has not been fun times for him, seriously.
 But except on rare occasions when it just gets to be too much, the reader is more likely to be crying about what he's been through than Harry himself is.

 - Remus Lupin from Harry Potter is quite bitter about being a werewolf, what with it being a metaphor for AIDS.